casbin-rs/json-adapter/README.md

 # json-adapter

 Json Adapter is a [json](https://github.com/serde-rs/json) adapter for [Casbin-rs](https://github.com/casbin/casbin-rs).
-With this library, Casbin can load policy from yaml fromat file or save policy into it with fully asynchronous support.
+With this library, Casbin can load policy from json format file or save policy into it with fully asynchronous support.

 ## Dependency